nilearn/nilearn/doc/decoding/decoding_intro.rst

 Nilearn makes it easy to train a model with a principled pipeline using the :class:`nilearn.decoding.Decoder` object.
 Using the mask we defined before and an SVC estimator as we already introduced, we can create a pipeline in two lines.
-The additional `standardize`=True argument adds a normalization of images signal to a zero mean and unit variance, which will improve performance of most estimators.
+The additional `standardize=True` argument adds a normalization of images signal to a zero mean and unit variance, which will improve performance of most estimators.